Active-Learning-and-Teaching/ALT-Website/index.md

   slug: "#vision"
   headline: VISION
   content: "- Active learning is any learning exercise in which the student engages
-    or interacts with the learning process instead of passively taking in the information.<br>- Studies have shown that active learning exercise during the lecture helps students absorb the lecture material much better.
+    or interacts with the learning process instead of passively taking in the information.<br><br>- Studies have shown that active learning exercise during the lecture helps students absorb the lecture material much better.
 Similarly, in-class feedback on any issue (e.g. have you understood topic taught) is an important input to help improve